Experience the scientific side of Tenerife with a visit of the Teide Observatory

 - Guided visit of the Teide Observatory

-- Spanish, English, German, Russian or French-speaking guide
+- Spanish, English, German, Russian, French or Italian-speaking guide.

 What's not included...

-- Guide in other language than Spanish, English, German, Russian or French
+- Guide in other language than Spanish, English, German, Russian, French or Italian.

 - Reservation for a group of at least 20 people or an equivalent fee.

 - Reservation subject to confirmation.
 Payment by credit card, bank transfer or via PayPal.